Bayesian nonparametric tests for multivariate locations: Overview of existing tests

 \cite{sirkia2007multivariate} developed a testing procedure using the general score function $T(Y)$ based on the following \textit{inner standardization} approach.
 First, a $k\times k$ matrix $H$ and a $k$-vector have to be found such that, for $Z_{i}^{(j)}=H(Y_{i}^{(j)}-h),\ i=1,\dots,n_j,\ j=1,2$,

 where $n=n_1+n_2$, and $I_k$ denotes the identity matrix of order $k\times k$.
 The test statistic has the form

-It has been shown that $Q^2$ has a limiting chi-square distribution with $k$ degrees of freedom.
+It has been shown that $V^2$ has a limiting chi-square distribution with $k$ degrees of freedom.
 Thus, for large samples, a p-value can be constructed using the quantiles of the chi-square distribution.
-For smaller samples, an approximate p-value can be obtained using a conditionally distribution-free \textit{permutation test} verion (\cite{sirkia2007multivariate}).
+For smaller samples, an approximate p-value can be obtained using a conditionally distribution-free \textit{permutation test} version \citep{sirkia2007multivariate}, similar to $V_\delta$ in the one sample problem.
 This approach has been extended to a general $c$ number of samples as well.